21Cricket/nft-music-ui-marketplace/README.md

 `NFT-Music-UI`
 [Discord public channel](https://discordapp.com/channels/1119077618835259462/1119077928706244648)

 > After joining the group, I am going to send an invitation link for joining the private channel P2G.
 So, Pls do not forget to accept the invitation.
+We are going to map up about project on Discord private channel.
+So, we do not speak about project in Github,Gist, or via email, so on.

 ## Check the project out